 Throw GDPR into the mix and you’ll find it problematic to manage customer consent properly and put your firm at risk of fines and reputational damage without a SCV.

 When you build your SCV you are literally putting the companies crown jewels, in the form of all your customer data, in one place.
 If the data is stolen or misused, you are at risk of a massive fine, once again courtesy of the GDPR.

 Hopefully, you get the message by now that you should have a SCV?
 I’ll leave you to decide if it’s shiny or dull.
 Perhaps you’ll let me know your thoughts?

-If you need help understanding how you can get the most value out of your data then please get in touch by email or give us a call.
-We’d be happy to help.
+If you need help understanding how to get the most value out of your data, get in touch with our experts by email or give us a call.
+We’re happy to help!